Strategy Guides and Walkthroughs

 About Jegged.com

-This website has gone through a number of iterations.
-It started off as the side project of a 15 year-old and it initially looked like this:
+This website has undergone several iterations.
+It started as the side project of a 15-year-old, and it initially looked like this:

 Screenshot of the Geocities website, Dynamasty, Divine Dragons Castle

-The title of the site (Dynamasty) was made up and it was the first thing to go.
+The title of the site (Dynamasty) was made up, and it was the first thing to go.
 The site was renamed SilverGaming.com.
-The focus turned towards new up-and-coming video game systems which, at the time, were the Nintendo GameCube and the XBox.
-The content of the site included news, articles written by a small team of close friends, cheat codes for a wide number of games, reviews, as well as a few strategy guides and tips sections.
+The focus shifted towards new up-and-coming video game systems, which, at the time, were the Nintendo GameCube and the Xbox.
+The site’s content included news, articles written by a small team of close friends, cheat codes for a wide number of games, reviews, as well as a few strategy guides and tips sections.
 The picture doesn’t do the site much justice, but to be fair, it wasn’t much to look at:

 Screenshot of the SilverGaming.com website

-Finally, we move on to the final name of the site, Jegged.com.
-This last version of the site came in a few different iterations starting with this one:
+Finally, we move on to the site’s final name, Jegged.com.
+This last version of the site came in a few different iterations, starting with this one:

 Screenshot of the early versions of Jegged.com

 There isn’t a deep story behind the word Jegged.
-I was 12 years old and I decide that Jegged would have to do because Jagged@hotmail.com was already taken.
+I was 12 years old, and I decided that Jegged would have to do, because Jagged@hotmail.com was already taken.

-I re-hosted and revamped Jegged.com to host some of my previously written content - primarily the tips, tricks, cheat code and strategy guides sections.
-There were thousands if not millions of websites out there dealing with gaming reviews, news, etc. but the areas of the site that viewers seemed most interested in were the strategy guides that had been written for old games.
+I re-hosted and revamped Jegged.com to host some of my previously written content—primarily the tips, tricks, cheat code, and strategy guides sections.
+There were thousands, if not millions, of websites out there dealing with gaming reviews, news, etc. However, the areas of the site that viewers seemed most interested in were the strategy guides written for older games.
 It went through one final version (shown below) before the current layout was adopted.

 Screenshot of the later versions of Jegged.com

-The current version utilizes responsive web design principles which allows the site to be viewed properly on mobile and tablet devices.
-This final design is simple and easy - no large leading images being showcased on the front page.
-This design will allow me to get back to the most important piece of the site: the content and generating more of it.
+The current version utilizes responsive web design principles, enabling the site to be displayed correctly on mobile and tablet devices.
+This final design is simple and straightforward—no large leading images being showcased on the front page.
+This design will enable me to return to the most critical piece of the site, the content, and generating more of it.

-For any site suggestions or questions check out the contact page.
-You can also contact me via Twitter:
+For any site suggestions or questions, check out the Contact page.